 What happens if we upgrade to Windows 11 and don’t like it?

 Let’s hope you have solid backup and recovery procedures in place.
 While Microsoft is promising a 10-day rollback grace period for Windows 10, that will only really work on an individual computer.
 Before performing any upgrade or system change, you should make sure you have a full backup – and also thoroughly test the system recovery procedures.

-Why should we be thinking about the Windows 11 upgrade now?
+Why should we be thinking about upgrading to Windows 11 now?